MICHELE NORRIS, Host:

 ZWERDLING: And Nellie Bagley has been fighting for almost four years now.
 Jose can't talk.
 He can't walk.
 He can't eat or even move most of his body.
 Doctors say he might not perceive or understand the world any more than a baby.
 But Jose has surprised the doctors just by living.
 And Bagley has surprised just about everybody.

-Dr. STEVEN SCOTT (Physician, James A Haley VA Hospital Center): Nellie and Jose basically have led the way, you know, almost like pioneers.
+STEVEN SCOTT: Nellie and Jose basically have led the way, you know, almost like pioneers.
 Almost like Lewis and Clark going across the country.

 ZWERDLING: Steven Scott is one of the head doctors at the veterans' hospital in Tampa.
 He says Nellie Bagley has pushed them.
 She's pushed the government to take care of Jose in ways they hardly ever treated seriously wounded troops before.